An elderly person falling can be devastating. Falls lead to bumps and bruises at best and severe injury or death at the worst.

 If you are a loved one are at high risk for falling, consider a medical alert system for quick response in the even a fall does happen.

 Elderly falls are very common in the living room.

 Think about it.
 This is the room where seniors spend most of their day.
 Perhaps this is where they watch TV from their favorite recliner.
 Or it’s the room where they read the newspaper or a good book.

 Since they spend so much time in this room, they also come in and out of the room several times a day.
 This is when the opportunity for a fall happens.

 - Look at the senior’s footwear.
 All shoes should have firm soles and be secured including slippers.
 Loose, floppy shoes may come off while walking.

 - Make sure the living room is brightly lit, even during the day.
 This helps the senior see the room better and can identify trip hazards before they happen.

 - All rugs should be secured or, better yet, removed.
 If rugs are in the room, use a non-slip rug pad under them and tack the edges down.
 A flipped over corner of a rug will lead to a fall.

 - Keep frequently used items close like the remote, reading glasses, and reading material.
-Have the home phone on a table next to the senior's favorite seat.
-If they use a cordless phone, this is a good place for the base.
+Have the home phone on a table next to the senior’s favorite seat.
+If the older adult uses a cordless phone, this is a good place for the base.